harmony-one/h/progress/philipp-petzka.md

 2024-10-14 Mon: Research of yield-bearing products, reached out to a couple more stablecoin issuers

 ---
+2024-10-11 Fri: Detailing selected yield strategies and their execution

 2024-10-10 Thu: Prioritizing, further due diligence on selected yield opportunities